Leonard-The-Wise/OpenSceneGraph/src/osgPlugins/osgjs/Readme.md

 ```
 osgconv file.osgjs file-export.fbx -O RotateXAxis=-90.0
 ```
 (this will tell the FBX exporter plugin to rotate meshes in -90.0 degrees on X axis.
-Default rotation is 180.0, while many models uses -90.0 and some models requires rotation 90.0 or zero)

 In rare cases you may get an "out of bound indexes or vertexes", that usually means your model isn't vertex compressed (this was actually the default for OSGJS original format, but not for sketchfab's format).
 Since we can't programatically determine whether this model is compressed or not (depends on which version of sketchfab processor it was uploaded and time of upload), you must try different options manually.